 \begin{lemma} As defined above, $\R_0-1$ has the same sign as $\lambda(\tilde S)$.
 Furthermore, if $\R_0 < 1$, then $\tilde E$ is locally asymptotically stable. \end{lemma}

 We would like to establish global stability, but as in section \ref{sec:nonCompDFE}, this is much more delicate.
-In this case, the most interesting (and complicating) facet of the analysis is the nonlinear growth of the non-compliant populations, which could potentially cause instability of the equilibrium solution $\tilde E = (\tilde S,0,0,0,0,0)$, even in the case that $\R_0 < 1$.
-If a large portion of the population becomes non-compliant, we are reverted to a situation similar to section \ref{sec:nonCompDFE}, where we have a larger reproductive number $\R_0^*$.
-Thus, our global stability result in this case depends on first understanding the total size of the non-compliant population $N^* = S^*+I^*+R^*$ and then ensuring that the non-compliance transmission and recovery parameters $\mu$ and $\nu$ are such that $N^*$ does not grow too rapidly.
+In this case, the most interesting (and complicating) facet of the analysis is the nonlinear growth of the noncompliant populations, which could potentially cause instability of the equilibrium solution $\tilde E = (\tilde S,0,0,0,0,0)$, even in the case that $\R_0 < 1$.
+If a large portion of the population becomes noncompliant, we are reverted to a situation similar to section \ref{sec:nonCompDFE}, where we have a larger reproductive number $\R_0^*$.
+Thus, our global stability result in this case depends on first understanding the total size of the noncompliant population $N^* = S^*+I^*+R^*$ and then ensuring that the noncompliance transmission and recovery parameters $\mu$ and $\nu$ are such that $N^*$ does not grow too rapidly.

-By \eqref{eq:massBound} and nonnegativity, we have the following $L^1$-bound on $N^*$: Using this bound for $N^*$, we can state and prove our global stability result. \\
+By \eqref{eq:massBound} and nonnegativity, we have the following $L^1$-bound on $N^*$: Using this bound for $N^*$, we can state and prove our global stability result.

 \begin{theorem} Under the conditions that $d_S = d_I = d_R = d$, $d_{S^*} = d_{I^*} = d_{R^*} = d^*$, the following statements hold. \begin{itemize} \item[(i)] There is a constant $c > 0$ depending on $d,\delta$ and the domain $\Omega$ such that if $\R_0 < 1$, then the disease-free steady state $\tilde E=(\tilde S,0,0,0,0,0)$ is globally asymptotically stable for \eqref{eq:allCompliant}. \item[(ii)] If $\mathcal R_0 >1$, then there exists a constant $\epsilon_0 >0$ such that any positive solution of \eqref{eq:allCompliant} satisfies